Nachoxt17/solidity-hardhat-ether.js-base-project/Cheatsheet_fuzzing_ethereum_SC_echidna.md

 # Fuzzing Ethereum smart contract using echidna

 In this video, I will show how to find vulnerability inside an Ethereum smart contract written in Solidity using echidna, one of the only Ethereum smart contract fuzzer.
+IMPORTANT: Use Linux or a Linux Console for using Echidna.

 - Author: Patrick Ventuzelo
 - Link: https://academy.fuzzinglabs.com/introduction-to-ethereum-security